Safescious/community/README.md

 Pull requests are welcome.
 If you are a founder or a manager and you want to use the Safescious platform as a launchpad, please add your.
 Please keep the list in alphabetical order.

 <b>Note:</b> we started this list as a way of finding companies that the Safescious community may want to learn from, to support or to work with.
 These days, we are busy building great content for you!

+# Other dynamic lists

+# Static lists and articles

+# Job boards
+<a href>Angel List</a> - Startup Jobs.
+Search by going to Job Type, and selecting "Conscious OK".